 Bremelo Press is an archive and working museum.
 It contains the history and legacy of analog printing that could be easily erased in our present hyper-digital world.
 Bremelo is home to two antique print presses including Adele, a one-hundred-eleven-year-old Chandler & Price clamshell press and Vi, a forty-five-year-old Vandercook fllatbed newspaper proofing press.
-Adele was named by fellow printer Kevin Cain after Fred Astaire’s first dance partner (his sister), because he felt printing was a dance.
-Vi was named by 10 year-old returning student printer Maggie because she heard it whispered as she pulled the ink drum down the press bed.
-The feel of ink on paper and the indelible stamp of typefaces keeps this art breathing, but it’s the folks who dance with the presses that keeps the magic flowing.
+Adele was named by fellow printer Kevin Cain after Fred Astaire’s first dance partner, his sister Adele, because he felt printing was a dance.
+Vi was named by 10 year-old returning student printer Maggie because she heard it whispered as she pulled the drum down the press bed.
+The feel of ink and the kiss of type on paper keeps this art breathing, but it’s the folks who dance with the presses that keep it moving forward.

-Lynda likes to read obituaries and sees them as a sort of map to living a full life.
+As a map to living a full life, Lynda likes to read and revel in obituaries.
 She once wallpapered an entire bathroom with obituaries clipped from the New York Times.
 One of her favorite quotes comes from the obit of phone phreak Joybubbles.
 Phreaks were the precursors of today’s computer hackers.
 Joybubbles was a blind genius with perfect pitch who chose to remain age five forever.
-When he was asked why Mr. Rogers mattered, Joybubbles said,
+Asked why Mr Rogers mattered, Joybubbles said,

 “When you’re playing and you’re just you, powerful things happen.”